CS171/2018/syllabus.md

 ### Accessibility
 Any student receiving accommodations through the Accessible Education Office should present their AEO letter to the Head TF as soon as possible.
 Failure to do so may prevent us from making appropriate arrangements.

+*HES students:* The Extension School is committed to providing an accessible academic community.
+The Accessibility Office offers a variety of accommodations and services to students with documented disabilities.
+Please visit www.extension.harvard.edu/resources-policies/resources/disability-servicesaccessibility for more information.

 ## Course Resources

 ### Online Materials